About me

 Everytime i ran across some troubles concerning software, development or compiling stuff, i always get annoyed if i didn’t write the solution down.
 So i opened this blog as my personal scratch pad for some more or less usefull solutions i’ve found or developed.

 Since 2016 I am a member of the NetBeans Dream Team and since 2018 I am a recognized Java Champion, an achievement that has made me extremely happy.
-I work as a software engineer at Neo4j.
+I work as a Senior Staff Software Engineer at Neo4j.

 In April 2019, Oracle invited me to be part of their Groundbreaker Ambassadors program, supporting me in promoting Java and the ecosystem even more.